Nlytn/apt-tracking-research/Salt Typhoon/Overview.md

 Attack Flow is as follows (WIP:
 * Recon -> Open source intelligence gathering on target devices.
 Targets involved Cisco network devices that were publicly facing and known to be associated with telecom companies and university institutions.
+* Once targets were acquired, scans were run against the devices; these scans led to discovery of CVE-2023-20198 as an opening.
+* Leveraging this vulnerability, the actor was able to gain initial access into the target network.
+    * The actor then issued a privilege 15 command to create a local user/password combination
 *